 Temporary Anchorage Devices (TADs) in Charles County, MD

 Temporary anchorage devices (TADs) are among the latest developments in orthodontic care to enhance the results of many orthodontic procedures.
-TADs are now available at Sequence Orthodontics, conveniently located in Waldorf and Leonardtown, serving residents of Charles County and St. Mary’s County, Maryland.
+TADs are now available at Sequence Orthodontics, conveniently located in Waldorf, serving residents of Charles County and St. Mary’s County, Maryland.

 What are Temporary Anchorage Devices (TADs)?